Amritpal Singh: Rumours swirl as search for controversial Sikh preacher continues

 Punjab police first tried to arrest Mr Singh on 17 March, weeks after he and hundreds of supporters descended on a police station, demanding the release of an arrested aide.

-Though hundreds of police personnel were deployed, Mr Singh managed to escape in a high-speed car chase which was livestreamed by some of his supporters.
+Though hundreds of police personnel were deployed, Mr Singh managed to get away in a high-speed car chase which was livestreamed by some of his supporters.

 Police said Mr Singh had been travelling in a Mercedes SUV when the chase first began, but that he later shifted to a smaller car and finally to a bike.
 (Since then, senior police officials have said several times that Mr Singh is travelling around the country in disguise.)